Baaghi 3: Plot

 Ranveer "Ronnie" Charan Chaturvedi and his elder brother Vikram Charan Chaturvedi live a happy life in Agra.
 Ronnie has been protective towards Vikram since childhood, especially after the death of their father Charan Chaturvedi.
 Ronnie is offered a job in the IPS but refuses due to FIR cases registered against him for saving Vikram in trouble.
 Ronnie convinces Vikram to take on the job.
 Though timid and reluctant, Vikram becomes an IPS officer and rises to fame in his job by having Ronnie secretly punish suspects and save victims for him.
 Later, Ronnie falls in love with Siya and they get Vikram and Siya's sister Ruchi married to each other.

 One day, Vikram is assigned to leave for Damascus, Syria for routine paperwork.
 Upon arriving, Vikram chats with Ronnie over a video call, but is suddenly attacked and kidnapped by henchmen sent by Abu Jalal Gaza, a notorious terrorist.
 Ronnie and Siya travel to Syria, where the local police refuses to help them.
 They meet Akhtar Lahori, who helps them track Vikram and his captors.
 They head to Vikram's hotel, while the cops start looking for the trio.
 In Vikram's room, Ronnie finds Vikram's damaged phone and escapes with Siya and Akhtar before the cops can catch them.
 The trio finds the attacker, who is revealed to be Abu Jalal's brother.

 A chase ensues in which the exhausted attacker agrees to help before being killed by a truck.
 Siya retrieves the attacker's phone and texts a goon Inder Paheli Lamba alias IPL to meet at a hotel.
 Abu Jalal Gaza arrives to avenge his brother's death.
 A cop supports Ronnie and captures IPL, while Abu Jalal escapes.
-Fearing betrayal from IPL since he is arrested, Abu Jalal orders his men to kill him.
-Ronnie and the cops cleverly stage a series of events that lead to Abu Jalal's men believing they have been betrayed by IPL.
+The trio and policemen lead Abu Jalal to believe that IPL Change side since he is Taken to Market and Given cash and Drunk with them and released, Abu Jalal orders his men to kill him.
+Ronnie and the cops cleverly stage the series of events that lead to Abu Jalal's men believing they have been betrayed by IPL.
 Upon being rescued by Ronnie from Abu Jalal's men, IPL decides to help him.
 Ronnie battles Abu Jalal's army before going to rescue Vikram and the hostages.

-IPL sacrifices himself and Abu agrees to free everyone, but captures Siya.
+IPL sacrifices himself To save a child from landmine and Abu Jalal agrees to free everyone, but captures Siya.
 Ronnie fights Abu Jalal's men, but as Vikram starts getting enraged to see Ronnie getting brutally thrashed, Ronnie stops fighting and gets stabbed, causing a transformation in Vikram, who jumps out of the cell and brutally fights off everyone, finally impaling Abu Jalal on steel rods.
-Vikram and Siya try to revive Ronnie.
-When Abu emerges to attack them from behind, Ronnie wakes up and kills him.
+Vikram and Siya try to wakeup Ronnie.
+When Abu Jalal suddenly emerges to attack them from behind, Ronnie wakes up and kills him.
 Ronnie, Siya and Vikram return to Agra and Vikram is honoured for his bravery.